Melissa Farley: Career

 Farley, a clinical psychologist for over 45 years, has consulted with agencies, governments, medical centers, advocates for women in prostitution and trafficked women.
 These groups include the United Nations, the California Medical Examining Board, the US State Department, the Center for World Indigenous Studies, the Minnesota Indian Women's Sexual Assault Coalition, Refuge House, Breaking Free, Veronica's Voice and the Cambodian Women's Crisis Center.
 Farley has been a faculty member of the Center for World Indigenous Studies and has taught seminars on research for social change at the CWIS in Yelapa, Mexico.
 Farley has 49 publications in the field of violence against women, most of which address prostitution, pornography and sex trafficking.
 Her research has been used by governments in South Africa, Canada, France, New Zealand, Ghana, Sweden, the United Kingdom and the United States to craft policy on prostitution and human trafficking.
-Farley's research on the trafficking and prostitution of Indian women is the source a character, Vera in the acclaimed historical novel The Night Watchman.
+Farley's research on the trafficking and prostitution of Indian women is the source of a character, Vera in the acclaimed historical novel The Night Watchman.